 And the best part is…

 Homemade Essential oil sprays are super inexpensive compared to commercial room sprays and candles!

-Essential oil sprays are where you put drops of essential oil in a glass spray bottle, then mix in water and something to help emulsify the oil.
+Essential oil sprays are where you put drops of essential oils in a glass spray bottle, then mix in water and something to help emulsify the oil.
 Then you can use your homemade essential oil spray as a way to scent your environment and have your home smell amazing.

 So how do you create your own essential oil room sprays?
-You won’t believe how simple and easy they are to make.
+You won’t believe how simple and easy they are to make with this diy recipe.